DBRepo-Project/dbrepo/.docs/deployment-docker-compose.md

 :   *Origin*:   Your local Docker image cache is not up-to-date and needs to fetch the remote changes.
 :   *Solution*: Update your local Docker image cache by executing `docker compose pull`, it automatically downloads
                 all Docker images that have updates.
 Then apply the new images with `docker compose up -d`.

+**Error response from daemon: Error starting userland proxy: listen tcp4 0.0.0.0:xyz: bind: address already in use**

+:   *Origin*:   Your deployment machine (e.g. laptop, virtual machine) has the port `xyz` already assigned.
+Some service
+                or application is already listening to this port.
+:   *Solution*: This service or application needs to be stopped.
+You can find out the service or application via
+                `sudo netstat -tulpn` (sudo is necessary for the process id) and then stop the service or application gracefully or force a stop via `kill -15 PID` (not recommended).

 ## Security